Russia: The problem Trump can't escape

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)The first month of a US presidency is usually one of optimism -- a fresh face with a clean slate appoints a cabinet and maps out a vision for the next four years.
+(CNN)The first month of a US presidency is usually one of optimism -- a fresh face with a clean slate appoints a Cabinet and maps out a vision for the next four years.

-But US President Donald Trump's first few weeks have been overshadowed by mounting Russia-related problems, which came to a head Monday when the President's top security adviser, Michael Flynn, resigned after it became public that he had misled Vice President Mike Pence over his phone calls with a Russian diplomat.
+But US President Donald Trump's first few weeks have been overshadowed by mounting Russia-related problems, which came to a head Monday when the President's top security adviser, Michael Flynn, resigned.
+Flynn stood down after it became public that he had misled Vice President Mike Pence over his phone calls with a Russian diplomat

-Here's a run-down of the latest Russia issues that just won't leave Trump alone.
+Here's a rundown of the latest Russia issues that just won't leave Trump alone.

 THE DOSSIER